PrefectHQ/prefect/docs/guides/deployment/storage-guide.md

 ```
 </div>

-When creating a production deployment you most likely want code capable of running on infrastructure other than your local machine.
+When creating a production deployment you most likely want code to be capable of running on infrastructure other than your local machine.

 One of the other remote flow code storage options is recommended for production deployments.

 ## Option 2: Git-based storage

-Git-based version control platforms are popular locations to store code.
+Git-based version control platforms are popular locations for code storage.
 This solution provides redundancy, version control, and easier collaboration.

 [GitHub](https://github.com/) is the most popular cloud-based repository hosting provider.
 [GitLab](https://www.gitlab.com) and [Bitbucket](https://bitbucket.org/) are other popular options.
-Prefect supports each of these options.
+Prefect supports each of these platforms.

 ### Creating a deployment with git-based storage

-Run `prefect deploy` from within a git repository and create a new deployment, you will see a series of prompts.
+Run `prefect deploy` from within a git repository and create a new deployment.
+You will see a series of prompts.
 Select that you want to create a new deployment, select the flow code entrypoint, and name your deployment.

 Prefect detects that you are in a git repository and asks if you want to store your flow code in a git repository.
-If you select yes, Prefect will ask you to confirm the URL of your git repository and the branch name.
+Select "y" and you will be prompted to confirm the URL of your git repository and the branch name, as in the example below:

 <div class="terminal">
 ```bash